tlambert03/napari/docs/source/plugins/for_plugin_developers.rst

 that we promise to call somewhere in the napari codebase.

-3. **Hook Implementations**: Plugin developers then write functions ("*hook implementations*") and mark that function as meeting the requirements of a specific *hook specification* offered by napari (using a decorator as :ref:`described below <hookimpl-decorator>`).
+3. **Hook Implementations**: Plugin developers then write functions ("*hook implementations*") and mark them as meeting the requirements of a specific *hook specification* offered by napari by using a decorator as :ref:`described below <hookimpl-decorator>`.

+4. **Plugin discovery**: Plugins that are installed in the same python environment as napari can :ref:`make themselves known to napari
+<plugin-discovery>` using either a package-naming convention, or specific
-4. **Plugin discovery**: Using :ref:`one of two methods <hookimpl-decorator>`, plugins that are installed in the same python environment as napari can make themselves known to napari. ``napari`` will then scan plugin modules for *hook implementations* that will then be called at the appropriate time place during the execution of ``napari``.
+metadata in the ``setup.py`` file. ``napari`` will then scan plugin modules for *hook implementations* that will then be called at the appropriate time place during the execution of ``napari``.

 Step 1: Choose a hook specification to implement